Made To Move

 “The Reflect Fitness Mirror has completely changed how I’m working out at home.
 It lets me see who I was, who I am, and what I can be,” she adds.

 Now is a great time for all of us to Reflect and see what the Reflect Fitness Mirror is all about!
-Echelon Barre classes are also available on Echelon United Membership.
+Echelon Barre classes are also available on Echelon Premier Membership.
 Together we can find what moves us.